What’s A Khipu?

 It was 1923 - the roaring twenties.
 The opening of King Tutankhamen’s tomb complete with his gold sarcophagus - was THE historical event of the year.
 Lost however, in the sensational excitement that followed this archaelogical find of the century, was the publication of a little known book, The Ancient Quipu or Peruvian Knot Record by L. Leland Locke.
 With this magazine sized edition, complete with khipu centerfolds, the modern journey of khipu decipherment was announced to the world.
 It started not with a bang, but with a whimper.

 Locke, started teaching mathematics teachers at a Brooklyn college in 1908.
 Commuting to Manhattan’s American Museum of Natural History for over a decade, he pioneered khipu studies using a database of 42 khipus that he measured and drew.
 In 1912, Locke published his first paper on his research.
 The next ten years became an intensive time of annotation and measurement of quipus, with his book being complete by 1920.
 Through out his life he remained fascinated by computational machines, from the early abacus to modern day mechanical adders and his collection of mechanical computing machines now resides at the Smithsonian.
 L. Leland Locke’s legacy lives on today - the terms we use today in khipu studies, such as top cords and long knots, are known as the Lockean typology.
-I own an original edition of the book Ancient Quipu from 1923.
+One hundred years later, I own an original edition of the book Ancient Quipu from 1923.
 Reading it today, you can readily see Locke was a dedicated and precise man, with a mathematician’s taste for compactness of speech, and a fascination for the mathematics of computation.

 What did Locke discover?
 First of all he discovered that the Inka used base 10 decimal notation.
 Is that surprising?
 Yes!
 When Pizarro conquered the Inka empire in MDXXXII the Spaniards were still using Roman numerals.
 Have you done subtraction in Roman numerals?